 Yup… we’ll miss the fancy launch promotions.
 All those tricky visuals and cute headlines now live as crumpled paper in the wastebasket.
 And we won’t look back at Leap Day 2020 with the same creative swagger we had in early February.

 Vergex didn’t ride in on a wave of exhilaration.
 We showed up solidly grounded in values and shared humanity.
 We showed up on the shoulders of decades of well-earned partnerships and professional experience.
-And by simply showing up as who we are, we’ve established a brand that real people can trust and turn to in times of uncertainty, change, and exhilaration.
+And by simply showing up as who we are, we’ve established a brand that real people could trust and turn to in times of uncertainty, change, and exhilaration.

 How are you showing up these days?
 Was your brand putting its best human-centric side forward?
 What were the lessons you learned through either the first few months of COVID-19 or through another major obstacle?
 How have you used this downtime to prepare for your next pivot?

 Loved how this article read with humility and reality!
 Hope you are doing great.
 Let’s grab coffee (social distant of course) soon…